-The paucity of research focusing on medical consultants working in PCC means we know very little about this important group.
-This study aimed to explore UK PCC consultants' experiences of burnout and compassion fatigue with a view to understanding how their wellbeing may be improved.
+The paucity of research focusing on medical consultants working in PCC means little is known about this important staff group.
+This study aimed to explore UK PCC consultants' experiences of well-being with a view to understanding how it may be improved.